IntelliTect/Coalesce/docs/topics/security.md

 }
 ```

+### Behaviors

+In Coalesce, [Behaviors](/modeling/model-components/behaviors.md) are the extension point to implement row-level security or other customizations of create/edit/delete operations on your [Entities](/modeling/model-types/entities.md) and [Custom DTOs](/modeling/model-types/dtos.md).
+Behaviors are implemented on top of data sources, meaning the client request will be rejected if the requested entity for modification cannot be loaded from the entity's default data source.

+By default, each entity will use the [Standard Behaviors](/modeling/model-components/behaviors.md#behaviors), but you can declare a [custom behaviors class](/modeling/model-components/behaviors.md#defining-behaviors) for each of your entities to override this default functionality.

+For most use cases, all your security rules will be implemented in the [BeforeSave/BeforeSaveAsync](/modeling/model-components/behaviors.md#member-BeforeSaveAsync) and [BeforeDelete/BeforeDeleteAsync](/modeling/model-components/behaviors.md#member-BeforeDeleteAsync) methods.

-For a more complete explanation of everything you can do with data sources, see the full [Data Sources](/modeling/model-components/data-sources.md) documentation page.
+For a more complete explanation of everything you can do with behaviors, see the full [Behaviors](/modeling/model-components/behaviors.md) documentation page.

 ### EF Global Query Filters